We have to start somewhere, lets start and stay with integrity....

 Starting with a blank page or an empty loom.... this is our first entry into the rebel diaries, and you can be guaranteed we will make rebellious statements in each one!

-With so many stories to tell, past, present and future, where do we start.
+With so many stories to tell, past, present and future, where do we start?
 The problem is where was the begining of Prickly Thistle?
-Was it in the lifetime of Clare, me, or is it the begining of tartan itself.
+Was it in the lifetime of Clare, me, or is it the beginning of tartan itself?
 Still working that one out....

 TODAY SHAPES ALL OF TOMORROW

 It is the 16th of May and the world is scrambling to work out what the new normal is as we experience a surreal situation of where one little virus has turned everything as we knew it upside down.
-We are no doubt all asking what our role is in this, how can we help first and foremost, protect the lives of those we love and yet to love and meet in our lifetimes.
+We are no doubt all asking what our role in this is, how can we first and foremost help protect the lives of those we love and are yet to love and meet in our lifetimes.
 At the same time questioning how has this happened?
 What can we do as a global society to be better and never experience this again.

 WHAT COLOUR OF TARTAN ARE YOU?